Merging Operational & Experiential Data is the Future of Client Experience (CX) in Professional Services

 Setting up listening posts at each stage of the buyer journey enables you to collect experiential (X) data to analyze in conjunction with operational (O) data like web visits, content downloads and form fills.

 While surveys are a great way to collect X data, there are other alternatives as well.
-For instance, Qualtrics showcased breakthrough voice analytics technology — AI that can listen in on your phone conversations with prospects and clients and read the tone of their voice to tell you whether the conversation is going well or not.
+For instance, Qualtrics breakthrough voice analytics technology — AI that can listen in on your phone conversations with prospects and clients and read the tone of their voice to tell you whether the conversation is going well or not.
 All of this can be done in real-time.

 Post-sale, listening posts can be set up at key project milestones.
-Analyzing this data alongside of project data like schedule variance (SV) and cost performance index (CPI) will show where your clients experience emotional highs and lows, enabling you to proactively tune your service delivery and turn your clients into fanatics of your brand.
+Analyzing this data alongside project data like schedule variance (SV) and cost performance index (CPI) will show where your clients experience emotional highs and lows, enabling you to proactively tune your service delivery and turn your clients into fanatics of your brand.

 Then, once you understand the metrics that drive your client experience it’s important to select one key metric to tie to financial performance to prove ROI of your client experience program.